 If you're a hotel owner, chances are you are always looking to attract new guests to your location.
-Though you may not be sure where to start, WebFX has you covered with our internet marketing strategies.
+Though you may not be sure where to start, WebFX has you covered with our hotel marketing services and guide for marketing hotels online.

-As a leading provider of Internet marketing services, we know that knowledge is crucial –both for the firm you decide to work with or when doing your own company marketing.
-To help you garner the most success with your do-it-yourself marketing plan, we've put together a collection of ideas and strategies pertaining to Internet marketing for hotels.
+As a leading hotel Internet marketing company, we know that knowledge is crucial – both for the firm you decide to work with or when doing your own company marketing.
+That's why we've created this resource, which shares our services and how to market a hotel.

 One of the most crucial strategies for hospitality marketing involves ensuring the visibility of your hotel's website on search engines.
 This can be done through a process called search engine optimization, or SEO.